 - Is it a share from some whole part?
 Then consider Pie or Doughnut chart.

-To learn more about data charts I recommend a book by Nancy Duarte: Data Story or Say it with Charts by Gene Zelazny.
+To learn more about data charts I recommend book by Nancy Duarte: Data Story or Say it with a Charts by Gene Zelazny.

 2. Unclear reading flow of a data slide